List of Power Rangers Mystic Force characters: Bowen / Nick Russell

-Charlie "Chip" Thorn
+Chip Thorn

-Charlie Thorn, known as "Chip" to his friends, is the self-proclaimed "superhero expert".
+Chip Thorn is the self-proclaimed "superhero expert".
 He is considered a little odd because he loves fairy tales and phases in and out of reality.
 His affinity for superheroes had him wearing a superhero costume to university on several occasions, including to the prom.
 He is the childish one amongst them.
 He was deemed by Madison as "the perfect example of a non-human species," when she filmed him eating a pizza topped with shrimp, chicken, pepperoni, cheese, and chocolate marshmallows.
 Chip is a fantastic archer, a member of the chess club at school, and a part of COUNTV - Containment Of Underworld Nocturnal Transylvanian Vampires.
 He is always cheerful and eager to learn all he can about magic, and began to idolize Daggeron during Soul Specter.
 After the final battle, he was last seen telling fictionalized tales of his battles as a Power Ranger to ladies from both realms.

 Despite their extremely different personalities, Chip has been close friends with Vida ever since she stuck up for him when they were children.
 When she was turned into a vampire, he showed a far more serious and intense side of himself in his attempts to save her, including taking on Koragg and Necrolai by himself.
 He is extremely passionate about being a Ranger, taking it much harder than the others when they failed to save people from Gnatu and berating Nick/Bowen for betraying everything they stood for when he wanted to surrender to Oculous.

 He later joined the Ranger army in Super Megaforce, battling alongside his teammates to face the Warstar Armada's last army.

 As the Yellow Mystic Ranger, Chip wields the power of lightning.
 His main weapon is the Magi Staff Crossbow.
 He owns a Mystic Racer and his Titan Form is the Mystic Garuda, which becomes the wings for both the Mystic Dragon and Titan Megazord.
 As the Yellow Legend Warrior, Chip gains the Mystic Lion Staff, which allows him to cast the Lightning Bolt spell and allows him to join with Vida, Madison and Xander to become the Mystic Lion.

 Chip is portrayed by Nic Sampson.